polysquirrel/Bhaalsson/README.md

 (or weidu code creating it) to a format easily readable by humans, making it possible to precisely tweak a mod's effects even by end users.
-For example, a mod which changes the class and statistics of any game NPCs could have all its data in Json files, easily modifiable and extended by players to suit their needs.
+For example, a mod which changes the class and statistics of any game NPCs could have all its data in Json files, easily modifiable and extendedable by players to suit their needs.

 Aside from reading Json data from files and converting it to WeiDU variables